C.F. Martin used many bridge designs on his guitars. Here we

 Martin is likely a replacement, but the decorative ivory and pearl

-pendants are most likely original from c.
-1837.
-It's entirely
+pendants are surely original from 1837.
+It's entirely possible,

-possible, however, that this guitar did originally have a pyramid
+however, that this guitar did originally have a pyramid bridge.

 The vestigal "lipped" or "scooped back", however, was only produced